Skip to main content

 “The goal of earning a graduate degree had always been there,” says Roberts.
 “At one point, I even took a few classes at the University of Chicago to begin my path to an MBA.
 Beating cancer brought into sharp focus the idea of unfinished business—and my master’s degree was one of those things.
 This time, it was right.
 I decided to do it.”

 Roberts wanted a professional refresh to realize her professional goals, such as taking on additional leadership opportunities.
-She also wanted to learn more about managing communications complexity, which led her to Northwestern’s MS in Communication Hybrid Leadership Program.
+She also wanted to learn more about managing communications complexity, which led her to Northwestern’s MS in Communication Online Leadership Program (formerly known as the HLP).

 “My job is to stay ahead of industry initiatives and find companies that want to work with us in bringing those initiatives to life.
 I feel even more prepared with my MS in Communication to face these challenges and lead our members through them.”